DelroyGayle/KoolAIChess/README.md

 2. Moving a piece to block the attacking piece
 3. Or moving the king out of its position where it is currently under attack

-So, in the above scenario, the Knight move does none of the above, **therefore, an illegal move!
+So, in this example, the Knight move does none of the above, **therefore, it is an illegal move!**

 ------